How does trade policy reshape the global economy?

 If you find this question interesting you might take a look at my research.
-It focusses on international and environmental economics.
+It uses quantitative trade models to study trade policy, climate change, and their global impacts.

 Research